TiBeN/ia-mame/README.md

 Archive Mess and Mame collections](https://archive.org/details/messmame) if they are missing on the rompath directory before launching Mame.

-No needs to have Gigas of roms collections on your drive anymore!

 Mame roms, softwarelist roms and most of cd-rom CHD collections are supported.